Realm-Bot/docs/issues/issue#1.md

 ---
-label: premium 1
+label: Unable to use premium commands
 order: 100
 ---

-# Unable to use premium commands
+# I’ve bought premium, but I am unable to use premium commands.

 ---